Latrobe Athletic Association: First admitted professional football player

 Just before the start of the season, Latrobe's quarterback, Eddie Blair, found himself in a scheduling conflict.
 Blair, who also played baseball in nearby Greensburg, discovered that the team's first football game against the Jeannette Athletic Club conflicted with a prior baseball commitment.
 Berry was now given the task for replacing Blair, for the game.
 He heard of a quarterback at Indiana Normal named John Brallier and contacted him at his home in Indiana, Pennsylvania.
 Berry offered Brallier expenses to play for Latrobe.
 However Brallier was reluctant to play since he would be playing for Washington & Jefferson College within just a few weeks.
 This led Berry to offer Brallier $10 to play for Latrobe against Jeannette, plus expenses, with the promise of several future games.
 Brallier, accepted the offer and became the first player to openly admit to being paid to play football player.
 The quarterback arrived in Latrobe the night before the game and practiced with the team.

-While Brallier was considered the first professional football player and deemed a national icon for many years, it wasn't until after his death in 1960 that evidence proved John Brallier was not in fact the first professional football player, but merely the first one to openly admit that he was being paid.
+While Brallier was considered the first professional football player and deemed a national icon for many years, it was not until after his death in 1960 that evidence proved John Brallier was not in fact the first professional football player, but merely the first one to openly admit that he was being paid.
 William "Pudge" Heffelfinger of the Allegheny Athletic Association is now considered the first professional player.

 Early years

 1895 season

 The first game of Latrobe's 1895 season was played on a Tuesday afternoon on September 3, 1895.
 Before the game, a parade formed on newly paved Ligonier Street.
 The parade was led by Billy Showalter’s Cornet Band, followed by both the Latrobe and Jeannette teams in full uniforms.
-The Latrobe team colors of Orange and Maroon were displayed in store windows and hotels, and on street corner poles.
+The Latrobe team colors of orange and maroon were displayed in store windows and hotels, and on street corner poles.
 Stores were closed, and steel mines, coal and coke works declared a half-holiday for the occasion.
 The game began at 4:00 pm with Latrobe coming out as the victor over Jeannette.
 Latrobe's coach, Russell Auckerman, scored two touchdowns (each worth four points at the time), while Brallier kicked two extra points (then worth 2 points each) for a final score of 12–0.

 After the initial game, Brallier played a second game with Latrobe, before traveling to Washington & Jefferson for college.
 The game was held on September 14, against a squad from Altoona, Pennsylvania, and ended in a 7–0 Latrobe loss.
 While at Washington & Jefferson, Brallier became the college's varsity quarterback.
 Meanwhile, the 1895 Latrobe YMCA team ended up playing 11 games, for a record of 7–4 with two losses to their cross-county rivals, the Greensburg Athletic Association, and single losses to Altoona and West Virginia University.